Pitton: Amenities

 The village has a shop and post office, a pub (The Silver Plough), a park, a village hall and a small recreation ground.
-This recreation field contains a tennis court, a couple of goals, and a small area with a basketball hoop.
+Pitton CE Primary School is on the western edge of the village.

 The Clarendon Way recreational footpath between Salisbury and Winchester passes through the village.

 Buses into Pitton are run by Wilts & Dorset, serving two bus stops (one by the park, one at the crossroads).
 The main buses are the 88 & 89 to Winterslow, although there is also an X87.